lanaarafat/Plane_Sim/README.md

 - Device Testing: Manual testing performed on Oculus Quest 2.
 - User Feedback: Iterative feedback from test users is used to improve UI, interactions, and performance.

+# Hardware Integration – User Interaction in VR
+PlaneVR is designed for immersive interaction using the Meta Quest 2 headset and its handheld VR controllers.
+The user interacts with the aircraft and interface elements directly in 3D space using natural hand motions and controller input, powered by Unity’s XR Interaction Toolkit.

+### Headset: Meta Quest 2
+- Provides 6DoF (six degrees of freedom) head tracking.
+- Allows the user to look around the cockpit freely.
+- Enables immersive environment viewing from the pilot’s perspective.

+### Hand Controllers
+Each controller is mapped to specific interactions inside the virtual cockpit:
+- Controller Input	In-App Function
+- Trigger (index)	Grab/interact with cockpit levers, switches, yoke
+- Grip (side button)	Hold and manipulate physical instruments
+- Thumbstick: Navigate UI menus or reposition the hand if needed
+- Button A/B or X/Y: Toggle flashcards, menu shortcuts, or pause

+The user grabs the yoke, adjusts the throttle, and activates aircraft systems by physically reaching out and interacting with in-cockpit objects.
+When hovering over a control, contextual tooltips appear, explaining its function.
+This supports beginner pilots through visual guidance.

 Developed By
 Mutoni Lana Arafat